Home

 On this page you will hear Feinberg the pianist performing Bach, Beethoven, Chopin, Liszt and Schumann.
 I have so far found only one recording of him playing a work of his own, but many of his music played by other fine pianists.
 Samuil Feinberg the composer will have a page of his own, as will his rather stupendous piano concerti .

 Essential to an understanding and appreciation of Feinberg the composer is a familiarity of the works for piano of Alexander Scriabin in whose footsteps he follows.
 Scriabin's music, which grows out of Chopin (listen to Scriabin's Opus 3 Mazurkas), seems to come to an historical dead end.
-Feinberg is Scriabin's musical heir and happily I have many of his recordings of Scriabin's works for the piano to share with you.
+Feinberg is Scriabin's musical heir and happily I have many of his recordings of Scriabin's works for the piano to share with you as well as works by Rachmaninoff, Tchaikovsky and Alexandrov.
+(Unfortunately which of the Alexandrovs of the time is not indicated).

 Bach Chromatic Fantasy and Fugue in D minor BWV 903